 So to provide an answer to that question, here are five big reasons why we chose to build SiteWorks in Ruby on Rails:

 - Significant Cost Savings: Ruby on Rails is essentially a free development toolkit, which runs on a free operating system (Linux) and works with multiple databases and web servers (most of which are free).
-In the past, we used a platform based on ASP (Microsoft’s “Active Server Pages”), and to do so, we had to pay not only for the operating system (Microsoft Windows) to host it, but for the databases (Microsoft SQL Server) which store that data as well.
-By using a cost-free platform, we’re able to significantly reduce costs without sacrificing any speed, security or performance.
+In the past, we used a platform based on ASP (Microsoft’s “Active Server Pages”), and to do so, we had to pay not only for the operating system (Microsoft Windows) to host it but for the databases (Microsoft SQL Server) which store that data as well.
+By using a cost-free platform, we’re able to significantly reduce costs without sacrificing any speed, security, or performance.

-- Rapid Development: Ruby on Rails is a rapid application development tool which allows us to model out website features quickly.
+- Rapid Development: Ruby on Rails is a rapid application development tool that allows us to model out website features quickly.
 We can go from modeling and estimating to actual development very rapidly.
 This helps us on larger projects where we have a discovery phase that requires us to figure out how easy or hard a new feature or functionality is to implement.

 - “The Ruby Way”: this concept is easily understood by web developers, but it’s a little hard to explain if you’ve never built a website before.
 Essentially, the way Ruby on Rails was created, there is a consistency in the structure and methodology when writing code.
 The Model-View-Controller architecture that RoR uses makes it a lot easier to manage the code between developers.
 This means that an individual developer’s “coding style” doesn’t get in the way of writing the code, so passing off code from one developer to another involves a much shorter learning curve.
 This helps us tremendously when we need more than one developer on a project.